EgyptianBeastHD/CUDA-SpMM/README.md

 where $u$ is the float32 unit roundoff.
-This is the standard componentwise bound for inner-product–based matrix multiplication and gives a tight, sparsity-aware tolerance — much more meaningful than a flat absolute or relative threshold.
+This is the standard componentwise bound for inner-product–based matrix multiplication and gives a tight, sparsity-aware tolerance. much more meaningful than a flat absolute or relative threshold.